zhousarah/azure-compute-docs/articles/virtual-machines/updates-maintenance-overview.md

 ### Dedicated hosts, isolated VMs, and shared hosts

 The host maintenance experience is available for [dedicated](dedicated-hosts.md) hosts, [isolated](isolation.md) VMs, and shared hosts.
-Dedicated hosts are hosts in which on customer owns all VMs.
+Dedicated hosts are hosts in which one customer owns all VMs.
 Shared hosts are hosts in which VMs from multiple customers reside together.
 Isolated VMs are large machines that are isolated to a specific hardware type and dedicated to a single customer.

 On [dedicated](dedicated-hosts.md) hosts, you have the host maintenance experience available for all updates.
 You can opt into maintenance control and schedule a maintenance window based on your needs within 35 days from the last maintenance date.
 [Isolated](isolation.md) VMs have the maintenance control experience available like dedicated hosts.